merenlab/merenlab.org/_posts/anvio/2018-02-13-color-coding-aa-alignments.md

 {% include _toc.html %}

 {:.notice}
-**A note from the Meren Lab**: We are very thankful to Mahmood for not only [implementing this](https://github.com/merenlab/anvio/pull/732) beautiful feature in anvi'o, but also taking the time to explain it in such great clarity.
-Mahmood is currently a a second year Computer Science major pre-med student at the University of Chicago.
+**A note from the Meren Lab**: We are very thankful to Mahmoud for not only [implementing this](https://github.com/merenlab/anvio/pull/732) beautiful feature in anvi'o, but also taking the time to explain it in such great clarity.
+Mahmoud is currently a a second year Computer Science major pre-med student at the University of Chicago.

 As I'm sure you know, anvi'o is a powerful software that among other things can be used for [pangenomics](http://merenlab.org/2016/11/08/pangenomics-v2/).
 By inferring similarities between amino acid sequences, anvi'o's pangenomic workflow identifies gene clusters across closely related mirobial genomes, and allows one to investigate how and where these genomes differ.